awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-methods.md

   There is no need to install the EC2 Instance Connect CLI if users only use the console or an SSH client to connect to an instance\.
 For more information, see [Step 3: \(Optional\) Install the EC2 Instance Connect CLI](ec2-instance-connect-set-up.md#ec2-instance-connect-install-eic-CLI)\.

-## Connect Using EC2 Instance Connect from the Amazon EC2 Console<a name="ec2-instance-connect-connecting-console"></a>
+## Connect Using the Browser\-based Client<a name="ec2-instance-connect-connecting-console"></a>

-You can connect to an instance from the Amazon EC2 console by selecting the instance and choosing to connect using EC2 Instance Connect\.
+You can connect to an instance using the browser\-based client by selecting the instance from the Amazon EC2 console and choosing to connect using EC2 Instance Connect\.
 Instance Connect handles the permissions and provides a successful connection\.

-**Note**
-To connect using the console, the instance must have a public IP address \(IPv4 or IPv6\)\.
-**Limitation**
-The Safari browser is currently not supported for EC2 Instance Connect\.

-**To connect to your instance using EC2 Instance Connect from the Amazon EC2 console**
+**To connect to your instance using the browser\-based client from the Amazon EC2 console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.